 It's no surprise that D-Day has earned its place as one of the most significant battles in history.

-If you are, or you know, a Normandy veteran who may wish to attend the event at the NMA please contact firstname.lastname@example.org for more details on how to register your interest.
+If you are, or you know, a Normandy veteran who may wish to attend any of these events please contact firstname.lastname@example.org

 On the 6 June 1944 Operation Overlord, was finally launched as the first step to freeing Western Europe from Axis domination.